-- 15. counsel students to comply with requests for information in a timely manner; - 16. counsel students who have deferred admission that they should follow any conditions imposed by the deferring institution.
+- 14. work with school officials and other relevant individuals to keep test results in perspective; - 15. counsel students to comply with requests for information in a timely manner; - 16. counsel students who have deferred admission that they should follow any conditions imposed by the deferring institution.